JeffersonLab/clas12-timeline/doc/dev_notes.md

 We strongly encourage you to work on this in the different branches from `main` and send pull requests.

-To add more analysis scripts for step 2 (see [the Chefs' documentation wiki](https://clasweb.jlab.org/wiki/index.php/CLAS12_Chef_Documentation) for details), create corresponding scripts in https://github.com/JeffersonLab/clas12-timeline/tree/main/src/main/java/org/jlab/clas/timeline/analysis.
+To add more analysis scripts for step 2, create corresponding scripts in [`src/main/java/org/jlab/clas/timeline/analysis`](/src/main/java/org/jlab/clas/timeline/analysis).
 The histogram (`H1F`) and graph (`GraphErrors`) objects should be included in the output `TDirectory` object.
 Not all, but most, timeline variables are fit results.
 We maintain the fitters in https://github.com/JeffersonLab/clas12-timeline/tree/main/src/main/java/org/jlab/clas/timeline/fitter .
 To display the fit results on the clas12mon website, the javascript rendering the fit function needs the name of `F1D` to be "fit: " + the name of `H1F` (see /group/clas/www/clas12mon/html/timeline/index.js in the ifarm.)